What is Progressive Tax?

-Estate tax: It is a form of tax levied against those who succeed a deceased.
-It applies only if the estate of the deceased is above a certain amount as set by the government.
+Estate tax: This is a form of tax levied against those who succeed a deceased.
+It applies only if the value of the estate of the deceased is above a certain amount as set by the government.

 Tax credits: These are benefits and perks awarded to less fortunate citizens by the government to save them some cash.
 They are many and might include earned income tax credit, elderly and disabled tax credit, child tax credit, or retirement savings contribution credit.